Tag: consultancy

 © CLUBE (2025).

-The workshop:
+The workshop

 The participants were invited to explore elevated spaces related to sports, work and leisure practices, and then develop objects that could support or expand these activities.
 Held over four meetings in a dance studio on the rooftop of a downtown building in São Paulo, the workshop was structured daily in two moments: lectures (with guests from different fields of knowledge) and studio sessions.

-While visiting iconic buildings in the city, like Estádio Pacaembu and Sesc 24 de Maio (a cultural center remodeled by Paul Mendes da Rocha himself), and learning about practices that range from multidisciplinary architecture to fashion design and music production, the students had to develop structure prototypes with minimal materials (paper or clay, and no computer software).
-They also had to design how these prototypes would be displayed in a final exhibition – the location itself was an elevated space: a studio dance on the top of a building in downtown São Paulo.
-This way, the theme of elevated spaces, hands-on assimilations, and multidisciplinary workflows was explored in multiple angles, and both individually and collectively.
+While visiting iconic buildings in the city, like Estádio Pacaembu and Sesc 24 de Maio (a cultural center remodeled by Paulo Mendes da Rocha himself), and learning about practices that range from multidisciplinary architecture to fashion design and music production, the students had to develop structure prototypes with minimal materials (paper or clay, and no computer software).
+They also had to design how these prototypes would be displayed in a final exhibition – the location itself was an elevated space: a dance studio on the top of a building in downtown São Paulo.
+This way, the theme of elevated spaces, hands-on assimilations, and multidisciplinary workflows was explored from multiple angles, and both individually and collectively.

 © CLUBE (2025).